 The Golden Glove is not automatically awarded to the goalkeeper with the most clean sheets.
 FIFA's Technical Study Group selects the best overall tournament goalkeeper, which means saves, command, big-match impact and pressure moments all matter.

-That is why Oliver Kahn's 2002 award still stands as such a strong example.
 The prize goes to the goalkeeper who defines the tournament most clearly, not only the one who sees the least action.

 Related award guide: FIFA World Cup 2026 Golden Glove Predictions – Top Goalkeepers.